To File or Not to File an Income Tax Return

 The war tax resistance network does not promote one tactic as the way to refuse war taxes.
 This publication and others produced by the network are designed to help individuals choose the method appropriate to their goals and circumstances and to outline the options if those circumstances change.
 Staying in touch with other war tax resisters and sharing information with the wider network helps track developments in the IRS reporting and enforcement capabilities that may affect our methods also.

 Whatever choice a person makes, war tax resistance should not be done for personal financial gain.
-We encourage war tax refusers to talk to friends, family and the general public about why we choose not to pay for militarism.
-We encourage people to devote their refused taxes to works of peace, education, social sharing and the common good.
+We encourage war tax refusers to talk to friends, family, and the general public about why we choose not to pay for militarism.
+We encourage people to devote their refused taxes to works of peace, education, social sharing, racial justice, and the common good.

 “The IRS has a huge collection process that lasts for years and at every stage of that collection process, the war tax resister has a choice about what to do.
 So that’s why I believe that it’s really a one step at a time kind of thing, and that imagining the worst possible consequences before you even begin the process is paralyzing.
 And it doesn’t let your conscience struggle with doubts one by one.”